Last edited February 2014

 The issue of extending marriage rights to same-sex couples continues to be debated throughout the United States.
 Some states have allowed same-sex marriage or same sex-civil unions, while a number of others have banned them.
 States have taken different legal approaches; the issue has been addressed through both state laws and through constitutional amendments.
 The scope of these laws and constitutional amendments vary.
 In states that have defined marriage as a union between a man and a woman, some ban same-sex marriage, civil unions, and domestic partnerships while others ban only same-sex marriage.
 In states that have legally recognized same-sex unions, some allow same-sex marriage, while others may allow civil unions or domestic partnerships.

-California, Connecticut, Delaware, Hawaii, Illinois, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Rhode Island, Vermont, Washington and the District of Columbia.
+California, Connecticut, Delaware, Hawaii, Illinois (June, 2014), Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Rhode Island, Vermont, Washington and the District of Columbia.